WB1855: Immunization: You Call the Shots-Module Two-DTaP/DT

 Since it presents a simpler version of the core knowledge about immunization it is a needed alternative to the faster-paced denser core course that NCIRD provides, titled Epidemiology and Prevention of Vaccine-Preventable Diseases.
 It is a multi-session course of 12 to 15 hours.
 Evaluation of that course revealed that immunization providers sought a primer or more basic course for newcomers to the immunization field.
 The You Call The Shots series directly responds to that evaluation feedback.

 OBJECTIVES: At the conclusion of the session, the participant will be able to:

-For DTaP/DT, describe these diseases, including the causative agents.
+For Diptheria, Tetanus, and Pertussis, describe these diseases, including their causative agents.

-For DTaP/DT, list the groups at highest risk.
+For Diptheria, Tetanus, and Pertussis, list the groups at highest risk.

 For DTaP/DT, identify those for whom routine immunization is recommended.